aammd/MS_computational_ecology_opinion/compecol.md

 compared to the predictions.

-Relying heavily on external information implies that computational research is dependant on standards for data representation.
+Relying heavily on external information implies that computational research is dependent on standards for data representation.
 The Ecological Metadata Language [@FegAnd05] is an attempt at standardizing the way meta-data are represented for ecological data; adherence to this standard, although it has been shown to improve the ease of assembling large datasets from single studies [@GilVan11],